Force Motor: One of the Strangest Grand Prix in History

 End of Romance

 There has never been such a mess in Formula 1, and this is not a figure of speech but a fact.
 On Sunday, August 29, Belgium hosted the shortest race in the entire 71-year history of the “royal series”.
 It was pouring rain all day over the Ardennes, and the organizers simply sent the pilots for two laps behind the safety car to consider the race formally held – and the event was stopped there.
-The winner was Max Verstappen, who won the qualification, the second place for Williams (one of the outsiders of the last five years) was sensationally taken by George Russell, the top 3 was closed by Lewis Hamilton.
+The winner was Max Verstappen, who won the qualification, the second place for Williams (one of the outsiders of the last five years) was sensationally taken by George Russell, the top 3 was closed by Lewis Hamilton, a driver who has the most Grand Prix wins in history.
 By the way, after the arrival, Lewis noted that the organizers are obliged to return the money to the fans.
 Probably, they would better spend it on free pokies nz sites.

 Prior to this, the record was Australia-1991, but even then, in the pouring rain in Adelaide, the riders were allowed to drive 14 laps.
 This is an eternal debate between safety and spectacle – on the one hand, everything is on an equal footing.
 Who prevented you from driving 50 km/h in such extreme conditions?
 They did it 30 years ago – and indeed, those 25 minutes were crazy, but Nigel Mansell, for example, could not appear on the podium, because he went to the hospital.
 What a romantic time!
 This is unthinkable now.